H-LK/ESP32_Arducam_Port/README.md

 # ESP32 with Arducam Mini 2MP OV2640
-This is an early port of the Arducam-Software for the ESP32 https://github.com/ArduCAM Currently it only works with the Arducam Mini 2MP OV2640
+This is an early port of the Arducam-Software for the ESP32 https://github.com/ArduCAM

+Currently it only works with the Arducam Mini 2MP OV2640.

-Its still not 100% stable.
+It is still not 100% stable.

 1. Download the ESP32 Arduino library https://github.com/espressif/arduino-esp32
 2. Copy the Arducam library into your Arduino library folder (ARDUCAM_ESP32_TCP.ino)